 Possible Causes Of Hip Dysplasia

 - Hormones: Maternal hormonal changes during labor relax the mother’s ligaments and muscles for childbirth.
 Some babies could be sensitive to these hormones and may develop excessively relaxed joints, increasing the risk of hip dislocation.
-Girls tend to display greater ligament laxity, making them five times more likely to develop hip dysplasia than boys.
+Girls tend to display greater ligament laxity, and more estrogen effects, making them five times more likely to develop hip dysplasia than boys.

 - Breech position: Babies in the breech position (head up and legs towards the birth canal) are more prone to hip dysplasia.
 The breech position could stretch the baby’s legs inside the womb, affecting the normal development of the hip joint and increasing the risk of hip dysplasia.